 Kailua Kona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Kailua Kona is an extremely ethnically-diverse town.
 The people who call Kailua Kona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kailua Kona residents report their race to be White, followed by Asian.
-Important ancestries of people in Kailua Kona include German, English, Irish, Italian, and European.
+Important ancestries of people in Kailua Kona include German, English, Irish, Italian, and Russian.

 The most common language spoken in Kailua Kona is English.
 Other important languages spoken here include Pacific Island languages and Spanish.